saylordotorg/course_cs403/Unit07.md

+---
+layout: default
+title: "CS403: Introduction to Modern Database Systems"
+course_description: "A study of database architecture and the components used in implementation.
+Topics include using the Structured Query Language, file structures and access methods, database modeling, design, and user interface,components of database management systems, and information storage and retrieval."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Intro to Data Normalization** <span id="7"></span> *In this course, we have learned that entities in a database can be thought of as logical tables.
 We will now learn that data in a table